obiwan04kanobi/HR-Management-System/README.md

-# 💼 MyLava Employee Management System
+# 💼 MyLava (Employee Management System)

 ## 📜 Overview

-The **MyLava Employee Management System** is a web application designed to manage employee attendance, leave applications, and approvals.
+The **MyLava (Employee Management System)** is a web application designed to manage employee attendance, leave applications, admin messages and approvals.
 It offers a user-friendly interface with distinct functionalities for both employees and administrators.
-This system is built using Laravel for the backend, with Bootstrap and jQuery for the frontend.
+This system is built using Laravel for the backend, with Bootstrap5 and jQuery for the frontend.

 ## 📺 Video Demo